ivos/casefu-cli/README.md

 ## Writing FSD

-1. Open a terminal and run:
+1. Open a terminal at the project directory and execute

 		npm run serve